The Kittie Knox Plays

 Lorenz J. Finison, Historical Consultant to the project, author of Boston’s Cycling Craze, 1880-1900: A Story of Race, Sport, and Society, a founding member of the Friends of the Bicycling History Collections at UMass Boston, and of the New England Cycling Coalition for Diversity.

-Support Provided by The Boston Foundation and The Lawrence & Lillian Solomon Foundation
+The Boston Foundation and The Lawrence & Lillian Solomon Foundation

 Support The Kittie Knox Plays